 How to Find The Perfect Valorant Sensitivity: Aim Like a Pro

 Team-based tactical shooters are very competitive.
 Often, games are won or lost on razor-thin margins.
-Riot Games’ Valorant is one such game that rewards fast reflexes, the mind-blowing team plays and, of course, precision aiming.
+Riot Games’ Valorant is one such game that rewards fast reflexes, mind-blowing team plays and, of course, precision aiming.

 Usually, battles between players in strategic shooters like Valorant boil down to who gets the first, most precise headshot.
 This leaves little room for error and demands precision and speed.
-When it comes to PC gaming, the mouse is your primary weapon.

 Here are our tips on how to find the perfect sensitivity in Valorant for your gaming setup and improve that K/D ratio.

-Difference between DPI and eDPI
+The difference between DPI and eDPI

-Your eDPI for a particular game needs to be calculated.
 Go to your Valorant general settings and see what sensitivity you are currently running.
 Now multiply this number with the DPI of your mouse.
-This gives you the eDPI you are currently running.
-This number measures exactly how much every movement of your mouse will move the crosshair on the screen.
+This gives you the eDPI you are currently using.

-What eDPI range is good for Valorant
+What eDPI range is good for Valorant?

 Valorant’s maps are narrow and designed for maximum engagement.
 With several peek points and narrow pathways, most professional players try to keep the crosshair steady and restrict their sensitivity.